Agriculture in Canada

 We also show love through food and learn about cultures, traditions and history through food.
 Think of a local holiday or social event and what comes to your mind?
 Probably some kind of food festival!
 How do we get all that food?
 Agriculture, of course.

-We Canadians are lucky to be part of one of the few world nations that grows more food than it needs.
-The rest gets exported to countries around the world that don't share the same abundance of natural resources as we have.
+Canadians are lucky to be one of the few world nations that grow more food than it needs.
+The rest gets exported to countries worldwide that don't have the same abundance of natural resources we do.

-Because our farmers and producers adhere to some of the world’s strictest environmental regulations, Canadian Agriculture provides an essential source of sustainable, nutritious food for families across our country and around the world.
+Because our agricultural sector adheres to some of the world’s strictest environmental regulations, Canadian farmers provide an essential source of sustainable, nutritious food for families across our country and around the world.
+Also see:

-> As the world increasingly looks to renewable energy, fibre, chemicals and other agricultural products to reduce greenhouse gas emissions, Canada is in a unique position to lead in growth in these areas
+> As the world increasingly looks to renewable energy, fibre, chemicals and other agricultural products to reduce greenhouse gas emissions, Canada is uniquely positioned to lead in growth in these areas